 If a child's parents are married, grandparents can't ask for visitation; it's only when there's some breakup of the child's family home that grandparents can request visitation with a grandchild.
 Great-grandparents may also request visitation with a child.

 When deciding whether to grant grandparent visitation, the judge starts with the presumption that the parents are correct in denying visitation to the grandparent or great-grandparent.
 In other words, the judge assumes that the child's parent or custodian knows what's best for the child unless proven otherwise.
+Grandparents must provide clear and convincing evidence of compelling circumstances to overcome the presumption that the parental decision is in the child's best interest.
+(Ark.
+Code § 9-13-103 (2025).)

-If the court approves grandparent visitation, visitation can occur whether the child's mother or father has physical custody.
-In other words, a paternal grandparent or great-grandparent can have visitation during the mother's custodial time, and maternal grandparents during the father's custodial time.
 After a judge grants visitation, both parents and grandparents can petition the court to modify visitation, add or modify restrictions on visitation, or sanction a parent or grandparent who hasn't followed the visitation order.

 Grandparents in Arkansas can request visitation with a grandchild even if the child's parents don't have custody.
-The court can order grandparent visitation if it's in the child's best interests.
+The judge can order grandparent visitation if it's in the child's best interests.
 Adoption, on the other hand, severs the legal relationship between the child and the child's parents, as well as all of the parent's relatives, including grandparents.

 Arkansas courts sometimes award custody to a grandparent instead of a parent.
 Grandparents have the right to petition the court for custody of a child whenever any of the following occurs: